mkalman01/mypythonnetworking/README.md

+# PERSONAL PYTHON AUTOMATION REPO

 This a repo of some python scripts that I used for automation.
-\n They are a work in progress.
+They are a work in progress.
-\n Also this is an oportunity for me to learn python.
+Also this is an oportunity for me to learn python.